Windos/BurntToast/Help/New-BurntToastNotification.md

 New-BurntToastNotification displays the Toast Notification that is created.

 ## NOTES
 I'm *really* sorry about the number of Parameter Sets.
-The best explination is:
+The best explanation is:

 * You cannot specify a sound and mark the toast as silent at the same time.
 * You cannot specify SnoozeAndDismiss and custom buttons at the same time.